wp-plugins/wildcard/readme.txt

 == Description ==

-The Wildcard plug-in allows you to quickly convert your web content into native, mobile-optimized cards.
+This Wildcard plug-in allows you to quickly convert your web content into native, mobile-optimized cards.
 Cards are the best way to reach users on mobile devices.
-This plugin will turn your posts into cards that can be interacted with, discovered and shared from [Wildcard's iOS app](http://www.trywildcard.com/).
+This plugin will turn your posts into cards that people can interact with, discover and share from [Wildcard's iOS app](http://www.trywildcard.com/).

 You must go to [Wildcard's site](http://pair.trywildcard.com/wordpress) to complete your installation.
+After installing the Wildcard plugin, visit [our website](http://pair.trywildcard.com/wordpress) and select "Complete Installation" to submit your blog to the Wildcard app.

 For more information on the benefits of cards for publishers, [visit our website](http://www.trywildcard.com/partner).